TeamCobras/Home-Automation/README.md

-Try out the home automation system.
-We will be uploading the demonstration video soon on Youtube!
+Try out the home automation system. https://www.youtube.com/watch?v=pkDGK62ZnZk is the link to our demonstration video.
+We will soon be uploading a making video with deeper explanation soon.